KSPModdingLibs/KSPBuildTools/README.md

 #### Per-User properties (not committed to version control)

-- Per-user per-project properties should be set in the `.props.user` file adjacent to each csproj file.
+- Per-user per-project properties should be set in the `.csproj.user` file adjacent to each csproj file.
 This is typically where you set the `$(ReferencePath)` pointing to your KSP install (this can be set from inside VS!)
 - Per-user properties for the whole mod should be set in `$(SolutionName).props.user`.
 If you have multiple projects in the solution, you can set `$(KSPRoot)` in here so that you don't have to set it for each project.

 You should have `.user` files added to your `.gitignore` file.